Aurin Squire: Playwriting

 Squire graduated from The Juilliard School in May 2015.

 His play, Fire Season, world premiered at the Seattle Public Theater in January 2019.

 Squire was a co-writer for "Confessions of a Cocaine Cowboy", a world-premiere documentary theatre piece based on Billy Corben's Cocaine Cowboys documentaries.
 The play was commissioned by Miami New Drama, an award-winning South Florida theater company, and ran at the Colony Theatre from March 7 - April 7 of 2019.

-Squire was the book writer for "A Wonderful World", a world-premiere musical based on the life of Louis Armstrong, and told from the perspective of the musician's four wives.
+Squire is the book writer for A Wonderful World, a world-premiere musical based on the life of Louis Armstrong, and told from the perspective of the musician's four wives.
 It was part of Miami New Drama's 2019–2020 season at the Colony Theatre, but as of July 2020, the musical was postponed.
 It has since reopened with a run from December 4, 2021 through January 16, 2022.
+The show will debut on Broadway in 2024.

 Multimedia Projects

 In recent years Squire's work has expanded into other media, including online video.
 He has written and produced a viral video series for the gay social and dating app Mister.
 The series includes "Evil Twink" and "Boyfriend Shopping," satirizing the unrealistic and juvenile expectations of the gay dating scene.

 The following year Squire was hired by installation art company Local Project and wrote the script Dreams of Freedom for the National Museum of American Jewish History in Philadelphia.
 Dreams is an interactive multimedia piece based on interviews of Jewish immigrants coming to America.

 In October 2012, Squire ran the Vote It Forward Festival, promoting a competition that awarded $500–$1000 in prizes to the best voting-related videos.

 He has also ghostwritten novels and memoirs and been published in online cultural journals such as Racialicious.